youngbryanyu/titan-health-app/README.md

 The URI and credentials to connect to the database cluster are contained in the [credentials document](https://docs.google.com/document/d/1XyIoMjj3yVY9TDJR9R39AVFLrzpDo_KEBhMqWR9ADTs/edit).
 For ease of visualizing the data while working with it, we recommend downloading [MongoDB Compass](https://www.mongodb.com/products/tools/compass) and connecting through Compass to visualize the databases and collections during development.

 The collections of data relevant to the application will all be stored under the `TitanHealthApp` database within the database cluster.

+### Environment Variables for the Backend Server
+Like mentioned earlier in the section about how to run the application locally, the environment variables will need to be set up in the `.env` file.
+The file `.env.example` under `/backend` is provided as a template for the `.env` environment variables file. `.env` will need to be populated with necessary keys and credentials, and is kept empty on the repository because it contains confidential keys and credentials.
+See [this document](https://docs.google.com/document/d/1iOqG89USP2q-z9TD6mlgi7BTrqrQT_RX3JRDlZpyVYg/edit) for the .env file we are using to run and test our application locally (file is private and must request access).

+### Frontend